BryanGDv/BasicMsg/README.md

 - You can ignore other players, and see the list.
 - You can use the socialspy and see who uses it.

+Requeriments:
+- Compatible with PlaceholderAPI.

 # 2. Commands:

 - /msg [player] [message]: To send a message to other player.
-* -toggle [player]: To toggle your PM.
+-toggle [player]: To toggle your PM.

 - /reply [message]: To reply a player.
-* -player: To see who talked with you.
+-player: To see who talked with you.

 - /ignore [player] [message]: To ignore a player-
-* -list: To see who you ignored.
+-list: To see who you ignored.

 - /socialspy [on] [player]: To toggle the spymode
-* -list: To see who you use spy mode.
+-list: To see who you use spy mode.

 - /bmsg [args]: The center command,